 * To strengthen and improve all schools.

-Here’s the beginning of an alternative a plan to what Congress currently is cooking up:
+Here’s the beginning of an alternative a plan to what Congress currently (in March of 2015) is cooking up:

 Title I – Education of Children of Low Income Families to provide formula-funded financial assistance to local education agencies in support of children from low-income families in order expand and improve community efforts to meet their learning needs.